lino-framework/book/docs/dev/help_texts.rst

 >>> fld = rt.models.contacts.Partner._meta.get_field('name')
 >>> print(fld.help_text)  #doctest: +NORMALIZE_WHITESPACE
 The full name of this partner.
 Used for alphabetic sorting.
-Subclasses may hide this field and fill it automatically, e.g. saving a Person will automatically set her name field to "last_name, first_name".

 Above text is the first sentence extracted from the documentation of the :attr:`lino_xl.lib.contacts.Partner.name` field.